sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 </h2>
 Let's presume your package pkgC depends on package pkgB which in turn depends on pkgA.
 In the target org, we require packages of appropriate versions to be installed in this order: pkgA, pkgB and pkgC.

 In Winter '19, we have made the process of installing dependent packages easier by surfacing info about dependent packages including the minimum version required and dependency order.
 You can use `force:data:soql:query` and run a statement like `SELECT Dependencies FROM SubscriberPackageVersion WHERE Id='04tB0000000NmnHIAS` to get dependency information in correct order.
+In this example, `04tB0000000NmnHIAS` is the package version id of pkgC.

 See [this](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_extract_dependency_info.htm) in the product guide for more info.